obvonage/deved-platform/content/blog/en/vonage-devrel-looks-ahead-to-a-better-than-ever-dreamforce.md

 Below are the details of the sessions that our team is running at the Vonage Hub, hosted by Chris Tankersley, Senior PHP Developer Advocate at Vonage.
 Remember, you don't need a Dreamforce ticket to join us!
 Refreshments will be served too.

-* Adding Video to your Website - Tuesday, September 20th from 1:00pm-1:30pm
+* Adding Video to your Website - Tuesday September 20th, 1:00pm-1:30pm
-* Programmable Voice with Vonage - Wednesday, September 21st from 1:30pm-2:00pm
+* Programmable Voice with Vonage - Wednesday September 21st, 1:30pm-2:00pm
-* Vonage Number Insights - Thursday, September 22nd from 11:30pm-12:00pm
+* Vonage Number Insights - Thursday September 22nd, 11:30pm-12:00pm

 **What’s in it for me?**